-"Headlights On with Wipers"
+"Headlights On with Wipers" (Available with Auto Headlights Only)

 When ON is selected, and the HEADLIGHT switch is in the AUTO position, the headlights will turn on approximately 10 seconds after the wipers are turned on.
 The headlights will also turn off when the wipers are turned off if they were turned on by this feature.
 To make your selection, press and release the FUNCTION SELECT button until "ON" or "OFF" appears.